 The Federal Reserve has raised and is expected to continue to raise the federal funds interest rate throughout 2022 in its effort to take action against domestic inflation.
 The Company has long-term interest rate swap agreements to lock into a fixed LIBOR interest rate base in order to mitigate the Company's exposure to interest rate risk.
-As of March 31, 2022, we have an outstanding variable-rate debt balance of \$1,405.0 million, and our interest rate swap agreements with a fixed LIBOR interest rate base are at \$875.0 million.
-The rising interest rates have had a favorable impact to the fair value of the Company's interest rate swap agreements, and the Company recorded a \$39.1 million mark-to-market unrealized gain in the first quarter of 2022.
+As of June 30, 2022, we have an outstanding variable-rate debt balance of \$1,405.0 million, and our interest rate swap agreements with a fixed LIBOR interest rate base are at \$875.0 million.
+The rising interest rates have had a favorable impact to the fair value of the Company's interest rate swap agreements, and the Company recorded a \$13.1 million and \$52.2 million mark-to-market unrealized gain for the three and six months ended June 30, 2022, respectively.
 Refer to Note 15 to our Condensed Consolidated Financial Statements for additional information.
 For additional information regarding the Company's exposure to interest rate risk, refer to Item 7A, Quantitative and Qualitative Disclosures About Market Risk, within the Company's 2021 Annual Report on Form 10-K.